exporl/apex/documentation/basicconcepts/index.md

 Introduction
 ------------

-An Apex3 experiment is defined in an experiment file.
+An APEX 4 experiment is defined in an experiment file.
 Experiment files are defined in the XML format see [xml](#xml), and it is advised, but not compulsory, to use OxygenXML to edit the XML format see [introduction](../introduction#xmleditor).

-While experiment files can have any filename and any extension, it is advised to give your experiment file the extension , such that is immediately associated with Apex3.
+While experiment files can have any filename and any extension, it is advised to give your experiment file the extension , such that is immediately associated with APEX 4.
 Also, there is a clear distinction between *experiment* files and *result* files, which will receive the extension *apr*.

 Terminology
 -----------

-Apex3 is based on a few basic concepts that are common to all psychophysical experiments.
+APEX 4 is based on a few basic concepts that are common to all psychophysical experiments.
 Here we define the concepts device, controller, datablock, stimulus, filter, screen, response, trial, procedure, experiment file, result, ID, parameter, and standard.
 How to implement these concepts in